Young Lawyers Resilience Training

 Workplace resilience:

-Developing the tools to bounce back from challenges at work, including making mistakes, receiving and applying feedback, and thriving in a fast-paced, high-pressure environment.
+Developing the professionalism and tools to bounce back from challenges at work, including making mistakes, receiving feedback and managing their workflow.

 Self-management: